Frequently Asked Questions

 Q. What is General Aviation?

-A. Broadly, together with what is known as aerial work, it covers all flying other than that carried out by the services or by the commercial air transport industry.
+A. Broadly, together with what is known as aerial work, it covers all flying other than that carried out by the armed services or scheduled air carriers.

 Q. What is the purpose of general aviation?

-A. More than 70% of all GA activity fulfills an essential role in the interests of the community.
-This includes police and pollution patrols and fishery protection; medical evacuation flights; flying kidneys and other human organs to people who, without air carriage, might die; business flying to and from points in the UK and on the continent, many of which are not covered by scheduled airline services; civil search and rescue; traffic survey and control to ease road congestion; carriage of newspapers and mail; flying for personal travel – as with a car – and for pleasure purposes; and, of course, pilot training.
+A. Most GA activity fulfils an essential role in the interests of the community.
+This includes police work; air ambulances; pollution patrols and fishery protection; medical evacuation flights; organ transport; business flying; air taxi services; civil search and rescue; traffic survey and control to ease road congestion; power line and other inspection services; carriage of newspapers and mail; flying for personal travel and for pleasure/vacation; and, of course, pilot training.

 Q. Yet surely most of the people learning to fly are doing so for fun?

 A. Many people who learn to do so become professional pilots and many start by flying for pleasure, but decide later to become professional pilots.
-43% of all entrants to the profession qualified by the club and private flying route.
-Without these people, who trained largely at their own expense, the airlines and charter operations would be unable to ‘crew’ their aircraft for you to have your holiday flights to the sun.
+43% of all entrants to the profession qualified by the club and private flying route (increasingly specialist flying organisations provide for airline pilot training but they still need airfields and airspace).
+Without these people, who trained largely at their own expense, the airlines and charter operations would be unable to ‘crew’ their aircraft for you to have your holiday flights to the sun, or go on your business trips.

 Q. What about the flying for fun?